sora91s/mongo/src/mongo/db/catalog/README.md

 ## TemporarilyUnavailableException

-When the server parameter `enableTemporarilyUnavailableExceptions` is enabled (on by default), a TemporarilyUnavailableException may be thrown inside the server to indicate that an operation cannot complete without blocking and must be retried.
+When the server parameter `enableTemporarilyUnavailableExceptions` is enabled (off by default), a TemporarilyUnavailableException may be thrown inside the server to indicate that an operation cannot complete without blocking and must be retried.
 The storage engine may throw a TemporarilyUnavailableException (converted to a TemporarilyUnavailable error for users) when an